 Malcolm was drawn to the firm’s reputation for fairness and for protecting injured people and their families.
 His practice is based in our downtown office, but Malcolm travels throughout the state to meet with clients and help them fight for their rights.

-Three times named to Best Lawyers in America and a 2011 SuperLawyer, Malcolm holds an A/V (the highest level) rating with Martindale-Hubble for his professional and ethical performance.
+Recognized year after year by Best Lawyers in America and SuperLawyers, Malcolm holds an A/V (the highest level) rating with Martindale-Hubbell for his professional and ethical performance.
 He’s a past president of Injured Workers Advocates, the only statewide organization for attorneys dedicated to the protection of the rights of injured workers.
-Malcolm is also the founder of HeadsUp!
-SC, a non-profit devoted to preventing brain injury among young athletes.
-He currently serves on the Board of Directors for Workers Injury Law and Advocacy Group (WILG), a national organization whose mission is to protect the rights of working people in the United States.
+He has served on the Board of Directors for Workers Injury Law and Advocacy Group (WILG), a national organization whose mission is to protect the rights of working people in the United States.